wallarm/product-documentation/docs/4.10/installation/oob/tcp-traffic-mirror/deployment.md

     * [Rate limiting](../../../user-guides/rules/rate-limiting.md) is not supported as it is impossible to limit load on target servers.
     * [Filtering by IP addresses](../../../user-guides/ip-lists/overview.md) is not supported.
 * Traffic decryption is not supported.
 The solution only analyzes raw TCP traffic.
+* The solution does not support parsing responses over HTTP keep-alive connections yet.